Multi-subspace power method for decomposing partially symmetric tensors: Background

 \end{definition}

 Throughout the paper, when we talk about pSVTs, we mean real vector tuples.
-PSVTs specialize to usual singular vector tuples (SVTs) \cite{lim2005singular} for when $d_i = 1$ for all $i$, and to tensor eigenvectors when $\ell = 1$.
-The pSVT pairs $(\fv^{(1)},\ldots,\fv^{(\ell)},\sigma)$ of $\mathscr{T}$ are the critical points of the squared distance
+They specialize to usual singular vector tuples (SVTs) \cite{lim2005singular} for when $d_i = 1$ for all $i$, and to tensor eigenvectors when $\ell = 1$.
+The pSVT pairs $(\fv^{(1)},\ldots,\fv^{(\ell)},\sigma)$ of $\sT$ are the critical points of the rank-one approximation error

-see \cite{lim2005singular}.
+see \cite{lim2005singular, hu2018convergence,zhang2001rank}.
 For matrices, singular values can always be assumed to be non-negative by flipping the sign of a singular vector.
 For partially symmetric tensors with some $d_i$ odd, the same approach works to assume $\sigma \geq 0$.
 When all exponents $d_i$ are even, the singular value is invariant under sign flips of the vectors (just like for eigenvectors of matrices).

-\begin{proposition}[{See~\cite[Theorem 12]{friedland2014number}}] A generic partially symmetric tensor $\mathscr{T}$ has finitely many pSVTs. \end{proposition}
+\begin{proposition}[{See~\cite[Theorem 12]{friedland2014number}}] A generic partially symmetric tensor $\sT$ has finitely many pSVTs. \end{proposition}

-A tensor can be flattened to a matrix in various ways.
+A tensor can be flattened (or unfolded) to a matrix in various ways.